Octaelliptical/Major_karn1/README.md

 4. Push to your branch
 5. Create a Pull Request

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ---

-Built with 💡 by Kartik Labhshetwar
+Built with 💡 by karan dubey